Ground Penetrating Radar (GPR) Services

 How deep can a ground-penetrating radar penetrate?

 The depth of penetration depends on a number of factors, including the type of material being surveyed.
 From our experience in the UK, we can typically image up to 10 mbgl, however, this is site-dependent.
-Speak to one of our in-house experts who can advise further.
+Speak to one of our in-house geophysicists who can advise further.

 How long does a GPR survey take?